 A memory isn’t stored in your brain in a neat little package, but is instead spread across a pattern of cells in different regions.
 What's more, understanding this process could open the door to better treatments for conditions like Alzheimer’s or PTSD.

 If you're a Pokémon fan watching a Pokemon move, a bit of your brain might light up that won’t in people who haven't played.
-Find out why that's important to understanding how our brains work, and the latest breakthrough in Alzheimer's research.
+Find out why that's important to understanding how our brains works

 You spend weeks studying for an important test.
-On the big day, you wait nervously as your teacher hands it out.
-You’re working your way through, when you’re asked to define "ataraxia."
+When you’re asked to define ataraxia.
 You know you’ve seen the word before, but your mind goes blank.
 What just happened?

 Think back to a really vivid memory.
 Got it?
 Now try to remember what you had for lunch three weeks ago.
 That second memory probably isn’t as strong—but why not?
-Why do we remember some things, and not others?
-And why do memories eventually fade?
-Catharine Young gives the basics on memory and memory loss.
+Related Lesson

-The traditional model of our mental function is that first our senses provide data to our brain, which then translates those senses into the appropriate mental phenomena: light into visual images, air vibrations into auditory experiences, etc. But what if that process is actually occurring simultaneously?
+The traditional model of our mental function is that first our senses provide data to our brain, which then translates those senses into the appropriate mental phenomena.
+But what if that process is actually occurring simultaneously?
+Related Lesson

 Would you open an umbrella indoors?
-How do you feel about the number 13?
 Whether or not you believe in them, you’re probably familiar with a few of these superstitions.
 But where did they come from?
-Stuart Vyse shares the weird and specific origins of superstitions.
+Related Lesson

 In the 3rd millennium BCE, Mesopotamian kings recorded and interpreted their dreams on wax tablets.
-In the years since, we haven't paused in our quest to understand why we dream.
-And while we still don’t have any definitive answers, we have some theories.
+While we still don’t have any definitive answers, today we have some theories.
+Related Lesson